 Source: Waverton, Bloomberg.
-As at 01.11.24 DOLLAR RANGEBOUND The top chart shows a trade weighted dollar index.
-It has been range bound in recent months.
+As at 03.01.24 DOLLAR RANGEBOUND The top chart shows a trade weighted dollar index.
+It has strengthened in the run up to and post the Presidential election.
+This also coincides with the shift upward in expectations for where future policy interest rates are going.
 The bottom chart shows that an index of emerging market currencies.
 This index is weighted by the weighting of each country in the MSCI Emerging Market equity index, so China is the biggest component.
-The recent rally in the renminbi is reflected in the rise more broadly of EM currencies as the Fed begins what is perceived to be a rate cutting cycle in coming months.
+The election of Trump has rationally pushed the US dollar up against EM currencies, including the renminbi which is at 7.33 to the dollar, up from 7.10 at the time of the election.
+It is at the top end of its range against the dollar.
+Trade Weighted US dollar (BBDXY)